RRTRP Betterment of Darkwood Road Commences.

 • Orama Public School (0.1 km).

-Works commenced in February 2025 and are expected to take approximately 6 months to complete.
+Works are scheduled to commence in February 2025 and are expected to take approximately four months to complete.

 Mayor Cr.
 Allan highlighted the broader benefits of the project for the Shire’s residents and businesses.
 “These works will benefit not just local residents, but also our producers, schools, emergency services, and bus operators by providing a safer and more reliable road network.
 The improved drainage, alignment, and safety barriers will make a tangible difference during future adverse weather events,” he said.